jekyll/jekyll/README.markdown

 By Tom Preston-Werner, Nick Quaranto, and many awesome contributors!

-Jekyll is a simple, blog aware, static site generator.
-It takes a template directory (representing the raw form of a website), runs it through Textile or Markdown and Liquid converters, and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind [GitHub Pages](http://pages.github.com), which you can use to host your project's page or blog right here from GitHub.
+Jekyll is a simple, blog aware, static site generator perfect for personal or project sites.
+Think of it sort of like a file-based CMS, except without all the complexity.
+Jekyll takes your content, runs it through Markdown converters and Liquid templates, and spits out a complete, static website suitable for serving with Apache, Nginx or your favorite web server.
+This is also the engine behind [GitHub Pages](http://pages.github.com), which you can use to host your project's page or blog right on GitHub.

+## Philosophy

+Jekyll does what you tell it to do, no more, no less.
+It doesn't try to outsmart users by making bold assumptions or  burden them with needless complexity and configuration.
+Put simply, Jekyll gets out of your way and allows you to concentrate on what truly matters: your content.

 ## Getting Started